OtherAesop/mehens_portable_casino/README.md

 ##### Setup

 Each player starts the game with a set of Dicecoins (a D2, D4, D6, D8, D10, D10P, D12, and D20.)

+Please note in the game each player begins with 3 sets.

 ##### Betting Phase

-At the beginning of a turn, moving counter-clockwise and ending with the dealer or house if one exists, each player will select between 1 and 2 of their Dicecoins and put them into their playing field at the center of the table while they bet at least one coin.
+At the beginning of a turn, moving counter-clockwise and ending with the dealer or house if one exists, each player will select between 1 and 2 of their Dicecoins and put them into their playing field at the center of the table.

 ##### Raising Phase

 Turns will repeat like this until each player (and the house if applicable) have had a turn.
-Each player, beginning with the first player to take a turn and moving counter clockwise, will have the chance to raise additional Dicecoin.
+Each player, beginning with the first player to take a turn and moving counter clockwise, will have the chance to bet any number of Dicecoins.
 After the last player raises or passes then whoever has bet the most dice will make one of the following calls.

 1) Coos (low)